From Los Angeles to Puerto Quetzal

 At the Farmers Market we get out again and eat a snack in one of the many small snacks stalls.
 There are also very attractively presented fruits and of course many other things.

-In the evening we try a beer in the Karl Strauss Brewery, and of course, a decent burger must not be missing.
+In the evening we try a beer in the Karl Strauss Brewery, and of course, a decent burger.

 Early in the morning, a bus brings us to San Diego, where our ship, the Celebrity Infinity, is already waiting for us.
 Since I made a cruise already on the vessel in January, I will spare you another report, you can read it here.